infamousjoeg/conjur-action/README.md

 ## Secrets Syntax

-`{{ conjurVariable1 | envVarName1; conjurVariable2 }}`
+`{{ conjurVariable1|envVarName1;conjurVariable2 }}`

 The `secrets` argument is a semi-colon (`;`) delimited list of secrets.
+Spaces are NOT SUPPORTED.
 The list can optionally contain the name to set for the environment variable.

 ### Example

-`db/sqlusername | sql_username; db/sql_password`
+`db/sqlusername|sql_username;db/sql_password`

-In the above example, the first secret section is `db/sqlusername | sql_username`.
+In the above example, the first secret section is `db/sqlusername|sql_username`.
 The `|` separates the Conjur Variable ID from the environment variable that will contain the value of the Conjur Variable's value.

 The second secret section is `db/sql_password`.
 When no name is given for the environment variable, the Conjur Variable Name will be used.
 In this example, the value would be set to `SQL_PASSWORD` as the environment variable name.